-The FHA also reports that "Every year, nearly 900 people are killed and nearly 76,000 people are injured in vehicle crashes during snowfall or sleet."
+The FHA also reports that "Every year, nearly 900 people are killed, and nearly 76,000 people are injured in vehicle crashes during snowfall or sleet."
 So how do you keep your family safe while navigating your vehicle through the ice and snow this winter?

 Remember: If you are running the engine to keep warm, make sure no snow or ice is blocking your exhaust pipe.
 Carbon monoxide poisoning can occur if there is an obstruction and can be deadly.
-NEVER run a car engine inside a closed garage or other enclosed space).
+NEVER run a car engine inside a closed garage or other enclosed space.

-As always remember these basic driving safety tips: Make sure all passengers are wearing a seat belt, avoid driving while fatigued, put cell phones and other electronic devices down while operating a vehicle, never drink and drive, and make sure that children are properly buckled into car seats that are installed according to manufacturer recommendations.
-Remember that during the winter, extra layers will help keep children warm, but can also become dangerous in the event of a crash.
-The extra "padding" of a jacket or coat will compress during a crash, leaving more give in the harness and can cause serious injury or death.
-Place a child in the car with regular clothing on, and then cover child with blankets or put their coat on them backwards or "snuggie" style.
+Don't loosen car seat straps for winter coats.
+Extra layers will help keep children warm, but can also become dangerous in the event of a crash.
+The additional "padding" of a jacket or coat will compress during a crash, leaving more give in the harness and can cause severe injuries or death.
+Place a child in the car with regular clothing on, and then cover the child with blankets or put their coat on them backward.